mohit-sharma082/projects/README.md

 ### Overview

 Docker Log Streamer is a web-based application that provides a unified interface for monitoring Docker containers.
 It streams container logs in real-time, displays live performance metrics (CPU, memory, network I/O), and allows quick container lifecycle management—all without needing to access the command line.

+## 3. Mini-Projects

+Collection of my early journey exercises / mini-projects, working with html and vanilla js, and learning about web development basics.